- Affordable price. This is a good option for those on a low budget.

 No electronic drum set is completely silent, but this one is similar in volume to it’s competitors.

 Can I hook an amp or headphones to this kit?

 The HXW/Avatar brand

-The company was established in 2011 and has become a relatively mature manufacturer of e-drums in China.
+The company was established in 2011 and has become a relatively mature manufacturer of e-drums for the Asian market.
 They have a range of products, including the more advanced dual face series and spirit series, as well as other drum accessories.

 Is it suitable for beginners?

 This kit is particularly suitable for entry-level players and it is quite an affordable one.
 However, advanced players should invest more in a set with more features.